Touching melody on piano, more than a tune? (6)

 'piano' becomes 'p' (musical abbreviation).

-'more' says to put letters next to each other (some letters added to the previous ones).
+'more' means one lot of letters go next to another (some letters added to the previous ones).

 'air' after 'p' is 'pair'.